About Alan Stevens

 Carl and Richard talk to Alan Stevens about his involvement with the .NET community, and the wider developer community.

-I did this interview with David Giard about Open Space Technology at CodeMash 2009 for his Technology And Friends interview series.
+I did this interview with David Giard about Open Space Technology at the awesome CodeMash 2009.

 February 12, 2009